 Please take note of the following :-

-1) All participants (shooters) are to attend a Range brief before firing can commence.
-Late arrivals are to seek the R.C.O and be briefed before starting.
+2) All participants (shooters) are to attend a Range brief (08.30hrs) before firing can commence.
+Late arrivals will not be allowed to shoot.

 3) In the event of a large turn out, the R.C.O may decide that participants are not to accommodate firing pits or positions until shooters have been split into squads, this is to ensure that overcrowding does not occur and that the R.C.O is able to manage the number of shooters in a safe manner.